 CP-IS provides health professionals with prompt access to key social care information that can help assess whether a child is at risk.

 The project will link the IT systems of NHS unscheduled care to those used by Council Safeguarding teams, so that information can be shared about three specific categories of child:

-Further details can be found by visiting the Social Care Information Centre website.
+Further details can be found by visiting the Health & Social Care Information Centre website.

 Telford & Wrekin Council and its partners, including Health and the Police Service, have developed a solution to improve safeguarding of children within the borough.
 Visit the Family Connect Service Directory for more information on Family Connect services.